azu-b/mobx-react-test-master/README.md

 I used the IAppState and added a new property called arrayFormatString, which is modified in the `TreeSource` component as it gets the string from the uploaded JSON file.
 Then, I used it in `TreeInput` to parse the string as a JSON, get the array and parse it to be a `BinTreeNode`.
 After that, I set the `treeText` property of `TreeInput` state using `JSON.stringify` and passed it through the `value` prop of the `textarea`.

 Other important thing I had to do was to style the graphic representation of the binary tree in a more-or-less decent way.
 The next thing to do is to parse the `TreeInput` text to an object when the user changes it and show them if they have syntax errors.
+To do this, I added some error flags and used some `try` and `catch` to decide whether if I should show error messages or not.
+If the user edits the text and it is a valid JSON that can be converted

+For showing error messages, I built an `ErrorMessage` component, which is used in two cases: when pressing `Process` button and there is no JSON file uploaded or the JSON file doesn't have a valid array, and when the user is editing the JSON inside the `TreeInput` multiline text-box and the content is not a valid JSON.

+Due to time constraint, I didn't implement parsing the valid JSON to see if it has the correct structure for being a binary tree.
+As it is, as long as it is valid JSON with ids properties being a number or a string, the app will work as expected.
+A possible approach to solve this problem could be to implement a method that will check the structure of the object parsed from the JSON text edited by the user.
+This method would check how many properties the object has and see if it has an id that is a number or a string, a "left" property that is either null of an object and then we could use recursion to call the same method with "left" property value.
+The same would be done with the "right" property.

 # Original README